Mark Lehner: Education and career

 In 1985, he published a proposal for building the Great Pyramid using two ramps.
 The outer ramp starts in the south at the quarries and leads to the southwest corner of the pyramid.
 The second ramp starts at the southeast corner and flows into the outer ramp.
 From the junction point, the ramp spirals upwards.

-Lehner took part in an American Association for the Advancement of Science debate centered around controversy surrounding the age of the Sphinx at Giza.
+Lehner took part in a heated American Association for the Advancement of Science debate in 1992 on the age of the Sphinx at Giza which "spilled over to a news conference and then a hallway confrontation".

-Lehner has also starred and aided in the production of several documentaries about the pyramids which are regularly aired on the National Geographic Channel.
+Lehner has also featured and aided in the production of several documentaries about the pyramids which are regularly aired on the National Geographic Channel.

-He has argued that the Giza Necropolis was built in a span of 85 years between 2589 and 2504 BC.
+His conclusions drawn from radiocarbon dating projects in 1984 (funded by "friends and supporters of the Edgar Cayce Foundation") and 1994/95 ('The David H. Koch Pyramids Radiocarbon Project') that tested on "tiny pieces of [wood and wood charcoal], along with reed and straw left by the ancient builders" was that the Giza Necropolis was built in a span of 85 years between 2589 and 2504 BC.